sarahciston/iml300javascript/README.md

 > Pssst, we've been coding in Javascript _this whole time!_

-> And there's a TON of other JS libraries for ANY specialized thing you might want to do, from make sleek websites, to run servers, to music, virtual reality, or machine learning.
-[Here's a list](https://en.wikipedia.org/wiki/List_of_JavaScript_libraries)
+> And there's a TON of other JS libraries for ANY specialized thing you might want to do, from make sleek websites, to run servers, to music, virtual reality, or machine learning. <a href="https://en.wikipedia.org/wiki/List_of_JavaScript_libraries" target="_blank">Here's a list</a>

 > We say "vanilla"🍦 Javascript when we mean not using any added libraries, but usually you're always using _some_... this demo will offer some code concepts that apply to web development as well as general times you're working with Javascript situations.